What is omphalocele?

 Our team works with you to develop a treatment plan tailored to the specific needs of you and your baby.
 Your family will also receive educational information about omphalocele and can tour CHOP’s Garbose Family Special Delivery Unit (SDU) and the Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU).

 Your pregnancy will be closely monitored, particularly in the third trimester.
+This care is overseen by the CFDT’s maternal-fetal medicine team.
 Regularly scheduled ultrasounds help us detect developing issues throughout the pregnancy.
 If monitoring indicates fetal distress, our team, with over 100 years combined experience, is prepared to move quickly and ensure the best outcome for both mother and baby.

 Planning for Jackson's Arrival

 At CHOP, babies with omphalocele are born in the SDU, allowing for the highest level of immediate care for the newborn, as well as expert obstetric services for the mother — all within the same pediatric hospital.
 The world’s first birth facility designed exclusively for pregnancies complicated by birth defects, the SDU is a vital part of our team’s ability to provide comprehensive care.